raymondworkshop/raymondworkshop.github.io/_posts/learning/2022-03-11-how-to-make-choices.md

 ##### making good decisions

+* Concentrate on the **few important ones**
+    - the problem is **a generic situation**, and could only be solved through a decision which established a rule, a principle
+    - **clear specifications** to what the decisions has to accomplish

 * **focus on the process** of making a decision
     - **emotions** are crucial in helping us come to a decision
     - need to **listen to our feelings**